NGSolve/ngsPETSc/docs/src/PETScSNES/hyperelasticity.py.rst

-Non-linear simulation of a Hyperelastic beam
+Non-linear simulation of a hyperelastic beam
 =============================================

 We consider a simple beam with a hyperelastic material model.
 In particular, we will assume the beam has energy: